 Are there any other options for current cancer patients?

 If you currently have an individual term life insurance policy look into your policy conversion options.
 Most term policies come with a conversion option built into the policy.

 A conversion option will let you convert a term life policy, to a permanent policy, at any time without having to prove insurability.
 So you can be terminally ill and still be able to convert the policy to a permanent option.

 If you convert the policy, your new premiums will be based on your attained (current/older) age, but by converting you will have a policy that never expires.
 The permanent option that you convert to will be much more expensive than your current policy, so if you need to get the cost down you can always convert and ask the life company to lower the death benefit.

 By lowering the death benefit it will help lower the cost and make the permanent policy more affordable.
 You could end up with less coverage, but some life insurance is better than none.

-Remember, it will be helpful to have your doctor records, including the first pathology report and all available medical records.
-As well as the treatment plan you’ve followed per you doctors orders.
+We can review your situation and recommend the best case and worst case options.
+When we speak it will be helpful to have your doctor records, including the first pathology report and all available medical records.
+As well as the treatment plan you’ve followed per your doctor’s orders.